Ultraworg/LEDVANCE_BLE_MESH/README.md

 ## Instructions:
 1. Provision the lamps with the nRF Connect App (they need to be in pairing mode to be provisioned)
 2. In the App, assign it an Application Key
-3. In the Elements of the App, assign an Application Key to the following Elements:
+3. In the Elements of the App, assign the same Application Key to the following Elements:
 (Not sure if all of them are really required but this is how it works for me)
    1. Generic OnOff Server
    2. Generic Level Server